Paul was born in Birmingham and educated at St Francis of Assisi School in Aldridge in the West Midlands.

 In 1986, Paul was invited to become the Head of Singing at the Birmingham School of Speech and Drama and became Director of Music during his subsequent eight-year tenure, He stage and music directed over 20 productions , which were performed both in-house and on tour, as well as the annual West End Showcase productions at many of London’s best-known theatres.
 During the same period, he was also engaged as a voice teacher and Opera Project Director at the Guildford School of Acting.

 In 1992, Paul joined the vocal staff of the Welsh College of Music and Drama in Cardiff.
-He taught there for five years while at the same time building up a private studio in London where he initially worked mainly with performers of the musical theatre.
+He taught there for five years while at the same time building up a private studio in London where he initially worked mainly with performers from the musical theatre genre.

 Together with Mary Hammond, Paul ran the musical theatre course at the Oxenfoord Summer School for many years.
 Following this assocation, Mary invited Paul to be an external assessor for the newly-formed musical theatre course at the Royal Academy of Music.
 Two years later, Paul joined the academy’s teaching staff and spent six happy years in the musical theatre department.